 1.19 “Your Content” means all text, pictures, graphics, sound, video and other content you incorporate or have incorporated into an Applet or otherwise distribute via the Software.

-2.1 General Scrollmotion Software lets Users create Applets and distribute and manage Applets and other digital files.
+2.1 General Ingage Software lets Users create Applets and distribute and manage Applets and other digital files.
 The Software licensed is specified in your Subscription.
-Documentation for the Software is available at http://support.scrollmotion.com
+Documentation for the Software is available at http://support.ingage.io

 2.2 Software License

 (a) Grant.
 We grant you a limited, non-exclusive, non-transferable, worldwide right for your Users to use the Software for your business purposes during the Term as set forth in the Subscription Form.
 WE RETAIN ALL OTHER RIGHT, TITLE AND INTEREST IN AND TO THE SOFTWARE, INCLUDING ALL INTELLECTUAL PROPERTY RIGHTS.

 (b) Restrictions.
 You may not (1) repackage Software elements on a standalone basis, (2) incorporate Software elements into any product except Applets, (3) make Software available to anyone except Users, (4) sell, resell, rent or lease access to Software, or (5) isolate or extract Software elements from Software or an Applet for any purpose that was not facilitated by the Software.
-Except as permitted by applicable law, you may not yourself or through others reverse engineer, decompile, disassemble or attempt to derive the source code of Software.
+Except as permitted by applicable law, you may not yourself or through others reverse engineer, decompile, disassemble or attempt to derive the source code of the Software.

 2.3 Access.
 We will provide you with Software access following receipt of the initial Subscription Fee.
 An internet connection is required to download certain Software elements and Applets to your mobile device, as well as to access cloud-based Software elements identified in the Documentation.
 Once Applets or other files are downloaded to a User’s mobile device, they are accessible on such device without an internet connection, (provided the User does not log out of Software that uses cloud-based authentication).